This post may contain affiliate links. Please read our disclosure policy.

 How To Make Strawberry Watermelon Sorbet

-1. Blend: Combine watermelon, strawberries, and a touch of honey (if desired) in your blender.
-Blend until completely smooth.
+1. Blend: Add the watermelon, strawberries, and honey (if using) to a blender.
+Blend until smooth.

-2. Pour: Transfer the blended fruit mixture to a shallow, freezer-safe dish.
+2. Pour: Transfer the mixture to a shallow freezer-safe dish.

-3. Freeze: Place the dish in the freezer and allow the sorbet to set for at least 4 hours, or until solid.
+3. Freeze: Freeze for at least 4 hours, or until firm.

 Expert Tips